dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 PostgreSQL
 ~~~~~~~~~~

+Note: dataverse uses default postgres username is postgres and password is secret.
+If you installed with different username/password you need to remember them.

 PostgreSQL 9.x is required and can be downloaded from http://postgresql.org

 Because JDBC driver for Dataverse 4.2.1 only supports PostgreSQL 9.1 hence download is http://www.enterprisedb.com/products-services-training/pgdownload#osx (Installer version Version 9.1.19) - You can install PostgreSQL with homebrew alternatively, I found it easier with enterpriseDB, you will also get pgAdmin in enterpriseDB.